randomSapien/usbHound/README.md

 &nbsp;
 ## Description
 ---
 This is a tool that gathers information of usb devices connected to your windows system.
 The information is gathered from the registry of your machine.
-All this tool does is automate the process of looking up the information of each usb device connected to your machine and present it as a list.
+This tool automates the process of looking up the information of each usb device connected to your machine and presents it as a list.

 ## Features
 ---